-We are delighted to welcome Laura and Alistair to the team.
+We are delighted to welcome Laura, Alistair and Tom to the team.

 Laura Finlay, Business Development Manager, Energy Utilisation in Buildings